dwavesystems/demos/README.rst

 .. code-block::

-  cloud | https://cloud.dwavesys.com/sapi, api-token, , DW_2000Q
+  cloud | https://cloud.dwavesys.com/sapi, token,  , DW_2000Q

-where api-token is a valid token for a system with URL https://cloud.dwavesys.com/sapi corresponding to the solver with name DW_2000Q.
-In this example, no proxy url is required, so the field is left blank.
+where :code:`token` is a valid token for a system with server URL https://cloud.dwavesys.com/sapi corresponding to the solver with name DW_2000Q.
+In this example, no proxy URL is required, so the field is left blank.

 First, install the required files: